-asdasda
+The Producers Traceabilty Council plans to find a pathway for electronic ID

 The group is independent and is working toward formulating a recommendation to the industry as a whole, said Leathers.

 The group’s members – Chuck Adami, Equity Cooperative Livestock, Mike Bumgarner, United Producers, Ken Griner, Usher Land & Timber, Inc., Joe Leathers, 6666 Ranch, Jim Lovell, Green Plains Cattle Company LLC, Mr. Bob Scherer, Tyson.
-Dr. Justin Smith, Kansas State Veterinarian, Keith York, Wisconsin Livestock ID Consortium.
-Not in attendance: Jarold Callahan, Express Ranches, Cody James, International Livestock Identification Assoc.Dr.
+Dr. Justin Smith, Kansas State Veterinarian, Keith York, Wisconsin Livestock ID Consortium, Jarold Callahan, Express Ranches, Cody James, International Livestock Identification Assoc.Dr.
 Sarah Tomlinson (DVM), Government Liaison, USDA, APHIS, VS, a non-voting member of the Council – pay their own travel expenses and are not beholden to any groups such as USDA, NIAA or NCBA, he said.

 “My goal is to get something realistic done,” he said.
 The group is focused on the “least intrusive as possible” pathway forward for the mandatory electronic identification USDA has announced it will enforce for breeding cattle that cross state lines.
 “We have to meet the needs of cow-calf, stocker, salebarns, feedlots and packers,” he said.